Asterix: The Mansions of the Gods: Plot

-Asterix, Obelix and Getafix try numerous methods to make the civilians leave, from causing heavy rain and noise pollution, to trying to create a noxious stench, only for these to backfire by the civilians embracing these as a natural part of life in Brittany.
-The Roman civilians also begin shopping in the village, causing an escalating price war over fish and 'antique' weaponry.
+Asterix, Obelix and Getafix try numerous methods to make the civilians leave, from causing heavy rain and noise pollution, to trying to create a noxious stench, only for these plans to fail by the civilians embracing these as a natural part of life in Brittany.
+The Roman civilians also begin shopping in the Gauls' village, causing an escalating price war over fish and 'antique' weaponry.
 Asterix, appalled with what the village has become, leaves with Obelix, Getafix, Dogmatix and Cacofonix to get their own apartment at the Mansions.
 While Squaronthehypotenus is reluctant to allow their stay, Senator Prospectus allows them to stay as part of Caesar's plan.

 Caesar then enacts the next phase of the plan by offering free apartments to the Gauls.
-In another attempt to make the Roman civilians leave, Asterix has Cacofonix to sing deafeningly loud outside the mansions.
+In another attempt to make the Roman civilians leave, Asterix has Cacofonix to cause noise pollution by singing deafeningly loud outside the mansions.
 This almost works until the rest of the Gauls shows up to silence Cacofonix and move into their new apartments.

-Caesar begins the final part of his plan, razing the village.
+With the village abandoned, Caesar enacts the final stage of his plan, ordering the village's destruction.
 The legion, however refuses to cooperate with Getafix and Obelix still at large.
-Getafix, Mischiefus and Dogmatix are captured and held in the Mansions' reception, while Obelix faints from hunger next to the Roman legion while searching for the three, and is thrown into a chamber beneath the Mansions.
+Getafix, Mischiefus and Dogmatix are captured and held in the Mansions' lobby, while Obelix faints from hunger next to the Roman legion while searching for the three, and is thrown into a chamber beneath the Mansions.

 Asterix awakens the next day to find the village being besieged, and the Gauls are brought along to watch the village's destruction.
 The Gauls keep the Romans at bay by pretending to still possess the magic potion, while Asterix makes his way to the Mansions.
-Meeting with Anonymus and Dulcia, they are able to free Getafix, Dogmatix, and Mischiefus and escaping into the apartments, Getafix brews the magic potion from ingredients in each of the rooms.
+Meeting with Anonymus and Dulcia, they free Getafix, Dogmatix, and Mischiefus and escape into the apartments, to start brewing the magic potion.
 The Gauls chase the Romans back to the Mansions, only to be captured once the Romans realise their deception.
 Asterix attempts to rescue them, but ends up in a poor condition from consuming an incomplete magic potion.

-Caesar and Prospectus arrive to declare victory over the Gauls, until Obelix rises from underground, revived after consuming food from an arrival banquet disposed into his chamber.
-The Gauls get their magic potion and defeat the Romans in battle, and demand Caesar take the civilians to head back to Rome, finally leading to the demolition of the Mansions of the Gods.
-In tradition, the Gauls celebrate their victory with a banquet atop the ruins of the mansions.
-Back in Rome, Anonymus and Mischiefus get even on Caesar by throwing one of Getafix's acorns into his podium at the Colosseum, leaving him dangling from a tree branch.
+With Asterix incapacitated and the Gauls cornered, Caesar and Prospectus arrive to declare victory over the Gauls, until Obelix rises from underground, revived after consuming food from an arrival banquet disposed into his chamber.
+The Gauls get their magic potion and defeat the Romans in battle, and demand Caesar take the civilians back to Rome, finally leading to the demolition of the Mansions of the Gods.
+The Gauls celebrate their victory with their traditional banquet atop the ruins of the mansions.
+Back in Rome, Anonymus and Mischiefus humiliate Caesar by throwing one of Getafix's instant growth acorns into his podium at the Colosseum, leaving him dangling from a tree branch.